Self-Trust

 Why I Teach HypnoBirthing®

-I’m not going to lie — during my own pregnancy, I was angry a lot.
+I’m not going to lie, during my own pregnancy, I was angry a lot.

 Angry at how little space there was for women’s actual experiences in the system.

 Even with a background in public health, I didn’t always know what questions to ask at my appointments.
 And when I did, I didn’t always have the confidence to speak up.
 I worried about seeming “difficult” or “needy.”
+Maybe you can relate?

-As birth researcher, author, and educator (and former midwife), Dr. Rachel Reed writes that women have long been conditioned to play the role of the martyr mother — the one who endures, stays quiet, and doesn’t make a fuss.
+As birth researcher, author, and educator (and former midwife), Dr. Rachel Reed writes that women have long been conditioned to play the role of the martyr mother - the one who endures, stays quiet, and doesn’t make a fuss.
 Even now, people are mocked for making a birth plan or wanting something different than routine protocols.
+But wanting to understand and participate in your own birth isn’t being difficult — it’s being human.

 How I prepared for birth

 When I prepared for birth, I tried everything: journaling, therapy, energy work, research, podcasts, and courses.
-I didn’t think I was afraid of birth— most women in my family had smooth, uncomplicated experiences.
+I didn’t think I was afraid of birth - most women in my family had smooth, uncomplicated experiences.
 I was actually intrigued by the challenge and approached it like another physical feat to train for.

 But underneath all of that preparation, there was a quieter truth: